DannyBen/repli/README.md

    ```console
    repli new nano-banana
    ```
-3. Edit the template to configure the model’s inputs:
+3. Edit the template to configure the model's inputs:
    ```console
    repli edit
    ```